GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{Method II: Data-Driven \acs{DD}-\acs{GLUE}}

-As introduced in the introduction, we propose a \ac{GLUE} model $G$ that maps a system-level latent $\zeta$ to subsystem latents ${z_i}$ and coupling variables $x_C$.
+We propose a \ac{GLUE} model $\Phi$ that maps a system-level latent $\zeta$ to subsystem latents ${z_i}$ and coupling variables $x_C$.
 Here, $\zeta$ is the unified latent code for the full aircraft. \ac{DD}-\ac{GLUE} corresponds to Approach~II in Figure~\ref{fig:explainer_graph}.
 To span common model architectures, we employ four data-driven \ac{GLUE} models, the first two of which leverage negative data \cite{regenwetterConstrainingGenerativeModels2024}:

 \begin{description}